FangGet/pangolin_android/README.md

 ```

 ## Standalone Libs And Examples
-compiled libs and examples for android can be found here: [http://pan.baidu.com/s/1c2dXRXm](http://pan.baidu.com/s/1c2dXRXm);
+Compiled libs and examples for android can be found here: [http://pan.baidu.com/s/1c2dXRXm](http://pan.baidu.com/s/1c2dXRXm);

 ## Dependencies
 * Android SDK;
 * Android NDK(>r5e);
 * Android-Cmake(given);

-you should have installed Android SDK on your Linux and environment variables should have been setted properly.
+You should have installed Android SDK on your Linux and environment variables should have been setted properly.
 SDK have to be updated with version>android-8.

 Android NDK can be only extracted to certain directory.